PEM – Post-exertional malaise

 Uit research shows that 32% of post-COVID patients have evidence of POTS.
 People feel unwell when changing position, such as standing or sitting up, and have a sudden abnormal increase in heart rate (tachycardia) while blood pressure remains the same.

-This often causes various other complaints (including palpitations, fainting, headache, fatigue, gastrointestinal complaints, sweating and general malaise). autonomic nervous system, which controls organs such as the heart, lungs and blood vessels, does not work properly.
-When we stand up, some of our blood sinks due to gravity.
+This often causes various other complaints (including palpitations, fainting, headache, fatigue, gastrointestinal complaints, sweating and general malaise). autonomic nervous systemThe autonomic nervous system, which controls organs like the heart, lungs, and blood vessels, isn't functioning properly.
+When we stand, some of our blood sinks due to gravity.
 In healthy people, the autonomic nervous system corrects this.
-In POTS, this does not work sufficiently and the body often compensates for the shortcoming in the supply of blood to the heart.
-The heart starts beating even faster.
-The blood pressure is maintained by this accelerated heart rate.
-This compensation mechanism often prevents a POTS patient from fainting, but the heart still fails to pump enough oxygen-rich blood to the brain and some organs.
-As a result, people cannot function properly when standing.
-This means that they are forced to spend a large part of the day lying down.
+With POTS, this system isn't functioning properly, and the body often compensates for the lack of blood flow to the head.
+The heart beats even faster.
+This increased heart rate maintains blood pressure.
+This compensatory mechanism often prevents a POTS patient from fainting, but the heart still fails to pump sufficient oxygen-rich blood to the brain and some organs.
+As a result, people cannot function properly while upright.
+This forces them to spend a large portion of the day lying down.

 Treatment